swapnilk30/java-developer-notes/References.md

 How do you convert string into integer ?
 	by using - Integer.parseInt()

-Why do we need Marker Interface ?

-	Marker Interface is an interface with no abstract method.(empty interface) It is also known as a tagging interface and is used to indicate or inform the JVM that a class implementing this interface will have some special behavior.
-	Example : Serializable, Cloneable, and Remote Interfaces

 Can you tell me some of the new Features of java 8

 	forEach() method in Iterbale interface